nicolasdanelon/UnofficialDocs/source/extensibility/syntaxdefs.rst

 ``name``
     The name that Sublime Text will display in the syntax definition drop-down list.
     Use a short, descriptive name.
-Typically, you will use here the name of the programming language you are creating the syntax definition for.
+Typically, you will use the name of the programming language you are creating the syntax definition for.

 ``scopeName``